-It isn't vanity, hair makes a huge difference to our wellbeing, confidence and self esteem.
+It isn’t vanity, hair makes a huge difference to our wellbeing, confidence and self esteem.
 But as many of us know, age and health can have an effect on the appearance of our hair over the years.
-Thinning and hair loss, known as telogen effluvium, is a natural part of ageing as well as a side effect of some age-related medical treatments, such as HRT.
+Thinning and hair loss in women, known as telogen effluvium, is a natural part of ageing as well as a side effect of some age-related medical treatments, such as HRT.

 In these circumstances, a wig or a hairpiece can be a godsend.
 We think nothing of enhancing our looks with false nails, make up, eyelashes, tans, etc. so why not a wig?
 The manufacture of wigs has advanced so far in recent years that they have are now so realistic that nobody will ever know you’re wearing one… unless you tell them!